-12 CUMULATIVE IMPACTS
+11 CUMULATIVE IMPACTS

 The cumulative impact assessment considers the combined impact of the remaining and other renewable projects within a 35 km radius, that are also in the development phase and the associated grid lines on the aquatic resources.
 The combination of the Loxton WEFs 1, 2 and 3, as well as other similar renewable energy projects, either existing or proposed, was considered to assess cumulative visual impacts within a 35 km radius of the proposed project.
-There are 12 wind energy applications in the broader area to the south of the Loxton project.
 Not all of these are within 35 km, but were considered as they are part of the same landscape.
-The proposed Hoogland North WEF, and Nuweveld WEF by Redcap fall within this radius, however, only parts of the Hoogland North WEF would potentially be seen in combination with the Loxton 1 WEF.
-Other developments are outside of the 35 km radii, however were still considered during the assessment, namely:
+Developments considered during the assessment are named below:

 - Hoogeland North WEF 1

 - Hoogeland North WEF 2

 - Hoogeland South WEF 3

 - Hoogeland South WEF 4

 - Nuweveld North WEF

 - Nuweveld East WEF

 - Nuweveld West WEF

 - Taaibos North WEF

+- Taaibos North WEF

+Taaibos South WEF

-- Taaibos South WEF
+- Tablos South WEF

-- Soutrivier North WEF
+Soutrivier North WEF

+- Southvier Control WEF

 - Soutrivier Central WEF

 - Soutrivier South WEF

-12.1 Soil, Land Use and Agriculture Potential
+11.1 Soil, Land Use and Agriculture Potential

-The cumulative impact assessment considered all renewable energy projects within a 30 km radius.
-In quantifying the cumulative impact, the area of land taken out of agricultural use as a result of all the projects, namely Loxton WEF 1 - 3 (total generation capacity of 720 MW), will amount to a total of approximately 216 hectares.
-This is calculated using the industry standards of 2.5 and 0.3 hectares per megawatt for solar and wind energy generation respectively, as per the DFFE Phase 1 Wind and Solar Strategic Environmental Assessment (SEA) (2015).
+This cumulative impact assessment has considered all renewable energy projects within a 30 km radius which include Loxton WEF 1 and Loxton 3.
+In quantifying the cumulative impact, the area of land taken out of agricultural use as a result of all the projects inclusive of Loxton 2 (total generation capacity of 720 MW) will amount to a total of approximately

+216 hectares.
+This is calculated using the industry standards of 2.5 and 0.3 hectares per megawatt for solar and wind energy generation respectively, as per the Department of Environmental Affairs (DEA) Phase 1 Wind and Solar Strategic Environmental Assessment (SEA) (2015).
 As a proportion of the total area within a 30 km radius (approximately 282,700 ha), this amounts to only 0.08% of the surface area.
 This is well within an acceptable limit in terms of loss of low potential agricultural land which is only suitable for grazing, and of which there is no scarcity in the country.